Revitalising The Town Centre

 Terry Douris, Hertfordshire County Council's Cabinet Member for Highways, said: "We are delighted to be working together on this initiative to consider ways to enhance the vibrancy of the town centre and its accessibility for all users."

 Katja Stille, associate director of Tibbalds said: "Hertford town centre has an advantage right from the start because of its historic environment, riverside and attractions such as the castle.
 The strategy our team puts forward will respond to and respect these and other features of the town and ensure that future development does not lose sight of Hertford's character while still enabling well-planned investment and improvements to take place in the short, medium and long term."

-Urban design, masterplanning and planning specialist Tibbalds will lead the multidisciplinary team, working with Aspinall Verdi, Dally Henderson Landscape Architects, JMP and the Retail Group.
+Urban design, masterplanning and planning specialist Tibbalds led the multidisciplinary team, working with Aspinall Verdi, Dally Henderson Landscape Architects, JMP and the Retail Group.